Irradiation and Animal Core

 - RS-2000 (Rad Source) biological X-ray cabinet, Biomedical Research Building 2

 - Strontium-90 applicators (Eckert & Ziegler), Biomedical Research Building 2

 Our new powerful and customizable Small Animal Radiation Research Platform constructed by Xstrahl (Camberley, United Kingdom) is based on state-of-the-art Image Guided Micro-Irradiation (IGM™) techniques containing a high accuracy cone beam CT imaging system and a high dose delivery therapeutic X-ray source in a single platform which will make it possible to target local spontaneous tumor.
 This enables us to pinpoint an exact anatomical target and confidently deliver 0.5mm beams to that point.

-Chronic irradiation facility: Division of Radiation Health at UAMS has established a chronic irradiation facility using a 2.5-Ci Cs-137 radiation source, which is capable of scattering radiation in all direction at dose rate of approximately 0.1 cGy/h (Figure 1).
+Chronic irradiation facility: Division of Radiation Health at UAMS has established a chronic irradiation facility using a 2.5-Ci Cs-137 radiation source (Model 81-8, J.L.Shepherd), which is capable of scattering radiation in all direction at dose rate of approximately 0.1 cGy/h.
 The facility has been modified as a satellite animal facility so that animals can be housed and irradiated for days/weeks/months.
-Animals are placed 1 meter from the radiation source on custom-made trapezoid-shaped two-tier plastic table as shown in Figure 1.
 At least 30 big or 60 small animal cages can be placed around the source.